Leadership and Program Support

 Laura has always loved animals but grew up in the Air Force, moving a lot, so didn’t get a chance to have many.
 She always threatened that she’d grow up to share her home with as many animals as she could, and she and her partner Patrick are really working towards that goal!
 They moved from Arizona with 5 cats and a cat-loving hound dog named Hannah, all rescues (and some foster successes who moved in and made themselves at home.)
 Laura has worked in wildlife biology for years and companion animal rescue and medicine for 6 years.
 She loves fostering cats and kittens and is passionate about continuing to provide gold-standard veterinary care for rescue animals here at EBHS.
 Laura loves working with wildlife and companion animals and has a special place in her heart for feral and undersocialized cats.
 She’s also discovered a new love for small companion animals, like reptiles, birds, ferrets, guinea pigs, mice, rats and especially rabbits at EBHS.
 She’s grateful to be with the EBHS family, caring for the animals and people who love them in this area.

-Dr. Emma Sweet DVM
+Dr. Emma DVM

 Shelter Veterinarian (part-time)